Electrode-iOS/Minstrel/README.md

     @JavascriptInterface
     public void doSomething2(String param) {
+        // turn the parameter we got into something useful.
         JSValue valueParam = new JSValue(param);

-        if (valueParam.isFunction()) {
+        // is it a function?  if so, lets call it. if (valueParam.isFunction()) {
             Object args[] = {5};

+            // call said function against mWebView, with the given args.
-            valueParam.callFunction(mWebView, args, new ValueCallback<JSValue>() {
+            // the ValueCallback will be executed once the called function returns. valueParam.callFunction(mWebView, args, new ValueCallback<JSValue>() {
                 @Override
                 public void onReceiveValue(final JSValue value) {
-                    if (value.isValid()) {
+                    // did we actually get back a value?  (ie: not null or undefined) if (value.isValid()) {
-                        // do something with your value of 25 }
+                        // do something with your value of 25 Log.d("value", value.stringValue());
+                    }
                 }
             });